Small Towns Fear They Are Unprepared For Future Climate-Driven Flooding

 That has local emergency planners concerned about the future.
 Climate scientists warn that as the Earth gets hotter, more rain is falling in shorter periods of time across the Mississippi River basin.
 The 12-month period that ended in May was the wettest ever recorded in the United States.
 In the future, more extreme precipitation will likely mean higher rivers for longer periods.

-In an April opinion piece published by USA Today, the mayors of Davenport, Minneapolis and Baton Rouge argued that the location and design of current infrastructure offers insufficient protection against the effects of a warming Earth.
+In an April opinion piece published by USA Today, the mayors of Davenport, Minneapolis and Baton Rouge, La., argued that the location and design of current infrastructure offers insufficient protection against the effects of a warming Earth.
 "Our broken river infrastructure is no match for what scientists predict is the new normal," they wrote.
 "We should not have to depend on sandbags.
 Not in America."

 "It's a quality of life issue."